-Adopting this policy doesn't mean that everything you serve has to be lower in unhealthy fats, salt, sugar, and higher in fibre.
-This policy is simply designed to help make the healthier choice the easier choice.
+Adopting this policy doesn't mean that everything you serve has to be lower in unhealthy fats, salt, sugar and higher in fibre.
+This policy is simply designed to make the healthier choice easier to make.
 You can still offer the treat of a cookie or pastry now and then.
 Just make sure that you offer more choices that are healthy and fewer choices that are not.
+Whenever you do serve less healthy choices, such as sweets, cut them in half or offer the "bite-sized" variety.